 Step 4: IdP ask the user to authenticate with login details.

 Step 5: IdP validates the user and generates SAML Response that contains the SAML Assertion required for SP.

 Step 6: The IdP redirects the user to SP’s Assertion Consumer Service (ACS).

 Step 7: ACS validates the user and allows the user to access the protected resource.

-Step 8: Now user able to access resources from SP.
+Step 8: Now users able to access resources from SP.

-We have an application https://demo.com [Service Provider] which make use of SAML Authentication and we are using OnLogin [Identity Provider] account to access application.
-OnLogin is access management system that uses SSO to allow the user to access applications.
+We have an application https://demo.com [Service Provider] which makes use of SAML Authentication and we are using OnLogin [Identity Provider] account to access the application.
+OnLogin is an access management system that uses SSO to allow the user to access applications.

 This is how SMAL Assertion, Service Provider and Identity Provider work together to complete SAML Authentication.